 Step 4: Slice 1 onion thinly.

-Step 5: Combine the vegetables in a bowl.
+Step 5: Combine the vegetables in a large bowl.
 Add ½ teaspoon whole peppercorns (or ground pepper) and ½ teaspoon crushed red pepper.
 Toss them together.

 Step 6: Prepare the brine by boiling 2½ cups vinegar, 1 cup water, 1 cup sugar, 1 teaspoon kosher salt (use less for table salt), 4 garlic cloves, and 1 tablespoon ginger.
 Give it a taste and adjust as needed.